mdzahidsa/healthcenter/README.md

                                                           Technologies Used
 Visual Studio 2022 / Visual studio code
-​.NET CORE 6.0 framework ,C# .,WEBAPI.
+​.NET CORE 6.0 framework ,C# .,>NET CORE WEBAPI.
-​Microsoft SQL Server Management Studio
+​Microsoft SQL Server Management Studio , MS Sql ​HTML,Bootstrap, Jquery ,Ajax , Kendo UI
-​Store procedures
-​HTML,Bootstrap–Jquery ,Ajax

                                                           Main Features
 ​Create-Created a registartion form need to fill the details like customer First name, Last name, select gender,email address,phone number,Address1,Address2,city,Postal code, after filling the details all information will be stored in database and it will dispalyed in the table.